wessenstam/ts2019/karbon/karbon.rst

   To learn more about Kubernetes application deployment and YAML files, click `here <https://www.mirantis.com/blog/introduction-to-yaml-creating-a-kubernetes-deployment/>`_.

-Using your **Tools VM** browser, download the following YAML files for Wordpress and the MySQL deployment used by Wordpress:
+Using your *Initials*\ **-Windows-ToolsVM** web browser, download the following YAML files for Wordpress and the MySQL deployment used by Wordpress:

 - https://kubernetes.io/examples/application/wordpress/mysql-deployment.yaml
 - https://kubernetes.io/examples/application/wordpress/wordpress-deployment.yaml